-My husband Larry Zacharias and I have been North Amherst residents for nearly 40 years.
+My husband Larry Zacharias and I have been North Amherst residents for more than 40 years.
 Our two children, Josh and Alix Zacharias, thrived in Amherst’s vibrant community and schools.
 My family and I love Amherst.
 We have long benefited from our town’s diverse community, vibrant culture and environment of wide-open spaces and farmlands.
 I am running for re-election to Town Council with a commitment to work hard to enhance the quality of life that makes Amherst such a special place and to be a strong, independent voice for residents of District 1 and all of Amherst.

 If re-elected, I will bring over forty-five years of experience as an economist and policy analyst, with in-depth knowledge of health insurance and public finance.
 I graduated from Smith College in 1970 with a degree in economics and later went to Boston College for a graduate degree in economics.

 Throughout my work-life, I have sought to advance the public good.
 After graduate school, I joined the Carter Administration’s initiatives to expand health insurance.
 I then worked for over a decade on behalf of low-wage service workers across the country (SEIU) to save health insurance and support living wages, regularly participating on labor-management committees.

 Upon moving to Amherst in 1983, I taught at the UMass School of Public Health and Labor Center while continuing to work around the country and in Massachusetts on healthcare and pressing public concerns.
 In the early 1990s, the UMass’s faculty union (MSP/MTA) hired me to analyze university finances.
 My analysis helped stop the threat of layoffs and furloughs.